 - Were students able to respond to the literature with the charting and overlapping concepts exercises and with the paragraph writing?

 - Were students able to complete their paragraph with little assistance?

 - Do you need to follow up with the paragraph lesson, providing another practice opportunity?

-Notice how well each student recalls information from the story during each charting exercise and his ability to compare/contrast for the Overlapping Concepts organizer.
-Evaluate each paragraph.
+- Notice how well each student recalls information from the story during each charting exercise and his or her ability to compare and contrast for the Overlapping Concepts Graphic Organizer.